 Teaching Idea #1 – Audio Book

-Teaching Idea #2 – On the Web
+Amal Unbound Teaching Idea #2 – Art Projects

-- Pakistani Flag Pencil Pouch Creative Khadija shows how to create several crafts from Pakistan:
+Creative Khadija shows how to create several crafts from Pakistan:

 - This coloring page has the look of the book cover.
 Click here to go to the Crayola website to download the page.